The Tall Guy: Plot

-Chronic hay fever prompts him to see a doctor, where he meets and falls quickly in love with Kate (played by Emma Thompson), who works there as a nurse.
+Chronic hay fever prompts him to see a doctor, where he meets and falls quickly in love with Kate, who works there as a nurse.

 Soon after meeting Kate, Dexter is fired by Ron.
 After being rejected for a role in a new Steven Berkoff play for "lacking anger", Dexter wins the title role in a new Royal Shakespeare Company musical based on The Elephant Man.
 It's "a sparkily nasty send-up of Andrew Lloyd Webber" called Elephant! which features a song called "He’s Packing His Trunk" and a finale which ends with the lyric "Somewhere up in heaven there's an angel with big ears!"

-During rehearsal, Dexter succumbs to the advances of a married co-star (played by Kim Thomson).
+During rehearsal, Dexter succumbs to the advances of a married co-star.
 On the new musical's opening night, Kate puts together evidence of the affair from a few subtle clues, and leaves Dexter without further ado.

 After seeing a scene in a televised award show that suggests Ron is now dating Kate, Dexter impulsively gives up his role in Elephant! just before the curtain rises, with plans to make an impassioned plea to Kate to take him back.
 With Ron's involuntary help (Dexter ties him up in his dressing room and steals his car), Dexter presents his case to Kate in a busy hospital ward.
 Kate agrees to give him another chance.